Needham, Indiana

 Needham is an unincorporated town in Needham Township, Johnson County, Indiana.

 History

 Needham was platted in 1866 by Noah Needham.

 The post office was established as Needhams Station.
 The Needhams Station post office opened in 1866, and was officially renamed Needham in 1882.

+Demographics

+The United States Census Bureau defined Needham as a census designated place in the 2022 American Community Survey.